utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-dynamically-calling-a-function.md

 Not very exciting functions, but good enough to test with.

-For this example we are going to use the following `HTML`:
+For this example, we are going to use the following `HTML`:

 ```html
 <input type="text" data-module="customUppercase" /> <br /><br />